-Many people have noted how fitting it seemed that Mother Angelica passed away on Easter Sunday (2016), the day on which Christians celebrate Jesus Christ’s resurrection and triumph over death.
-Now, new details are emerging about her final days that show even more interesting convergences between her life and the liturgical calendar.
+Many people have noted how fitting it seemed that Mother Angelica passed away on Easter Sunday (2016), the day in which Christians celebrate Jesus Christ’s resurrection and triumph over death.

 But the pain didn’t last all day.
-“After the 3 o’clock hour arrived on Good Friday she was more calm, she was more peaceful.”
-Three o’clock is the time at which Jesus died on the cross, according to the Bible.
+“After the 3 o’clock hour arrived on Good Friday she was more calm; she was more peaceful.”
+(Jesus died on the cross at three o’clock, according to the Bible.)

 She was anointed, pardoned, and prayed over.
 Mass was offered in her room, and she received the Eucharist.
 Later that afternoon, as it became clear that she would die soon, those around her simply prayed.

-“It was in the afternoon that Father Miguel and I went to her bed at the hour of mercy, at 3 o’clock,” Fr.
-Wolfe explained.
-“We had just finished praying the Divine Mercy Chaplet.
+“It was in the afternoon that Father Miguel and I went to her bed at the hour of mercy, at three o’clock,” Fr.
+Joseph explained.
+“We [and the sisters] had just finished praying the Divine Mercy Chaplet.
 We all continued to pray silently around her bed.”

 “Then it was shortly before 5 p.m. that she went to the Father’s house.
 She breathed her last.”